simolus3/drift/docs/pages/docs/Advanced Features/expressions.md

 ## Custom expressions
 If you want to inline custom sql into Dart queries, you can use a `CustomExpression` class.
-It takes a `sql` parameter that let's you write custom expressions:
+It takes a `sql` parameter that lets you write custom expressions:
 ```dart
 const inactive = CustomExpression<bool, BoolType>("julianday('now') - julianday(last_login) > 60");
 select(users)..where((u) => inactive);